Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Shipment schedules

 Automated sharing also addresses another critical issue facing wholesalers: labor costs.
-Suppliers who automate their data sharing using a planning platform free up their staff to perform value-adding tasks that can’t be done by computers, like proactively clarifying and communicating exceptions to collaborative partners.
+Suppliers who automate their data sharing using a planning platform free up their staff to perform value-adding tasks that computers can’t do, like proactively clarifying and communicating exceptions to collaborative partners.

 All that automated data sharing isn’t just for show.
-This data grants suppliers greater visibility into customer and consumer demand, allowing them to take action ahead of potential supply and demand imbalances.
+This data grants suppliers greater visibility into customer and consumer demand, allowing them to act ahead of potential supply and demand imbalances.

 A planning platform enables companies to align strategies in several essential ways: